ThowZzy/TizenTube/README.md

 ### Option 2: Use The Android App

-1. Download and install the latest APK compatible with your device's architecture from [here](https://github.com/reisxd/TizenTube/releases/latest) (if unsure, download armeabi-v7a).
+1. Download and install the latest APK compatible with your device's architecture from [here](https://github.com/ThowZzy/TizenTube-Legacy/releases/tag/apk) (if unsure, download armeabi-v7a).
 2. After opening the app, change the configuration to suit your needs.
 Ensure that you set the `appID` to `Ad6NutHP8l.TizenTube` if it isn't already set.
 Change the IP to match that of your TV.
+Change `isTizen3` to true ONLY if your TV runs on Tizen 3.
 3. Change the development IP address on the TV (if not already done from step 4 of Installation steps) to that of this Android device which you'll run the server on.
 4. Press 'Run Server'.
 5. Press 'Launch' whenever you want to launch TizenTube.